Misinformation and the midterm elections: What to expect

 And with so much work to do at such a fast pace, election workers, local officials and even the media can have little time to push back on such claims before they go viral.

-In Georgia in 2020, a burst pipe at an election office was used to spin a far-fetched tale of FBI ballot rigging.
+In Georgia in 2020, a water leak at a site where ballots were being counted was used to spin a far-fetched tale of ballot rigging.
 In Arizona, the choice of pens given to voters filling out ballots led to similarly preposterous claims.

 To avoid falling for a misleading claim, consult multiple sources including local election offices.
 Any significant voting irregularity will be covered by multiple news outlets and addressed by election officials.
 Be skeptical of claims from second-hand sources, said Shaye-Ann McDonald, a behavioral researcher at Duke University who studies ways to improve resistance to misinformation.